Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 to your local machine has been completed.
 Please note that while Batch Shipyard works on Windows, some functionality may be disabled.
 It is recommended for the best experience to run Batch Shipyard on Linux.
-2. Create a directory to hold your configuration files, for example: `config`
+2. Create a directory to hold your configuration files.
+For this quickstart guide, create a directory named `config`.
 3. Copy the sample configuration files from the Deep Learning framework recipe of your choice to the `config` directory:
   * [CNTK-CPU-OpenMPI](../recipes/CNTK-CPU-OpenMPI/config/singlenode/)